-After you have been approved as a provincial nominee, you may then apply for permanent residence to IRCC under the Provincial Nominee Class.
-The confirmation of nomination is valid for 180 days (approximately six months).
+As explained in the previous section, provincial nominees may apply for permanent residence to IRCC under the Provincial Nominee Class.
+Your confirmation of nomination is valid for 180 days (approximately six months).
 You must apply for permanent residence prior to the expiry date on your confirmation of nomination.